Hit-and-run death dad 'due to come home'

 The inquest, which was opened at Coventry Council House, heard Mr Platt-May was holidaying with a friend at the time.

-Detective sergeant Catherine Bowler of West Midlands Police said: "It was the day he was due to return from holiday."
+Det Sgt Catherine Bowler of West Midlands Police said: "It was the day he was due to return from holiday."

 Mr Platt-May's family contacted the police after the friend he was holidaying with called them, the court heard.